MarkKhramko/nodejs-express-jwt/README.md

 $ npm install -S pg pg-hstore
 # start the application
 $ npm start
+#
+# OR
+#
+# start development with nodemon
+$ npm run dev
 ```

 MySQL is supported out of the box as it is the default.

 ## Folder Structure

-This boilerplate has 2 main directories:
+This boilerplate has 3 main directories:

 - app - for controllers, models, services, etc.
 - config - for routes, database, etc.
+- public - for css, js, favicon files, etc.

 ## Controllers